flxst/gpt-sw3-tokenizer/docs/docs/sampling.md

     - `--evaluation` can be used to sample data for evaluation instead of training

+Note that

-Note that for each combination $x = cl$ of a category $c$ and language $l$, the fraction of sampled documents is given by the product of the individual weight $W_x$ read from `SAMPLING_WEIGHTS.csv` and the global factor $p$ specified via `--percent`:
+- for each combination $x = cl$ of a category $c$ and language $l$, the fraction of sampled documents is given by the product of the individual weight $W_x$ read from `SAMPLING_WEIGHTS.csv` and the global factor $p$ specified via `--percent`:

 $$
 \left(\frac{{\text{size of sampled data}}}{{\text{size of original data}}}\right)_x \approx \left(\frac{{\text{number of sampled documents}}}{{\text{number of original documents}}}\right)_x = W_x \cdot p
 $$

+- when evaluation data is sampled from the original data, the previously sampled training data is excluded in order to ensure disjunct samples

 ---
 ## Results